Occupational Hand and Wrist Injuries

 - Carpal tunnel syndrome

 We believe that North Carolina workers deserve swift and fair access to the benefits that they are promised by law.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 for more information.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 for more information.